 - The verification photo should display the sealed box next to the listing code

-- An additional photo clearly showing any seals on the box is preferred
+- An additional photo showing the intact seal on the box is required